glow/gloader1/README.markdown

 By using this pattern you allow your users to include your module via `gloader.load()` or optionally via a simple script tag.
 Of course, without Gloader's help it is left up to the user to manage loading of dependencies in the right order. for example, here we are assuming that a global object named `myLibrary` is defined already.

 There is a special error case that is worth mentioning here, and it arises when you have the `gloader` object defined in your webpage but try to include a module from your library by using a script tag anyway.
 In that case Gloader will still "receive" the module anyway, whether you intended it to or not (because `gloader` will be defined, the logic says it will get it's `module()` method called).
-In this case Gloader will notify you of the problem by throwing an error with a message that says so. the only remedy for this is to avoid the situation in teh first place by only loading modules via script tags before (or as an alternative to) you include Gloader on your page.
+In this case Gloader will notify you of the problem by throwing an error with a message that says so. the only remedy for this is to avoid the situation in the first place by only loading modules via script tags before (or as an alternative to) you include Gloader on your page.